squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    Formally, when called over a bi-frame element :g:`i : C[h(m,k)]`, the tactic replaces in the current goal the element by :g:`i :
    C[nPRF]` where :g:`nPRF` a newly generated unique name.
-It in additions produces subgoal requiring to prove the side conditions.
+It in additions produces sub-goal requiring to prove the side conditions.
 It notably produces a goal asking to prove that the key is only used in key position, that is that :g:`occur(k,bi-frame,h(_,k))` is false (see the definition of the :term:`occurrence formula`).
-In addition, it creates for each occurrences of :g:`h(t,k)` within the bi-frame (that may occur under macros) a subgoal asking to prove that :g:`t <> m`, that is, that :g:`m` was never hashed before.
-Such subgoals may need to be created separately for both projections of the bi-frame.
+In addition, it creates for each occurrences of :g:`h(t,k)` within the bi-frame (that may occur under macros) a sub-goal asking to prove that :g:`t <> m`, that is, that :g:`m` was never hashed before.
+Such sub-goals may need to be created separately for both projections of the bi-frame.

    .. example:: Basic PRF application